Quaternionic hyperbolic lattices of minimal covolume: Parahoric subgroups and Galois cohomology

 \section{Parahoric subgroups and Galois cohomology}

-We collect in this section some notions of Bruhat-Tits theory; we refer to \cite{Tits79} and [Prasad].
+We collect in this section some notions of Bruhat-Tits theory; we refer to \cite{Tits79}.
 Sect.~\ref{sec:parah-sbgps} and \ref{sec:parah-gp-scheme} are needed for the volume computation in Sect.~\ref{sec:princ-subgps-and-volumes}.
-The content of Sect.~\ref{sec:Galois-conj-action} will appear later, in Sect.~\ref{lemma:index}, and the reader might want to skip it until he reaches this point.
+The content of Sect.~\ref{sec:Galois-conj-action} will appear later, in Sect.~\ref{lemma:index}, and the reader might want to skip it until they reach this point.

 In this section $\G$ denotes an admissible $k$-group.
 For any finite place $v \in \Vf$ we denote by $\o_v$ the valuation ring in $k_v$.